alfaromeo13/Entity-Alignment-between-YAGO-and-SemOpenAlex-Knowledge-Graphs/07_export/README.md

 The code is intentionally split into statistical backends and renderers.
 Backends scan large source files once and cache compact Python objects;
-renderers convert those statistics into SVG and CSV.
+renderers convert those statistics into PDF and CSV.
 This separation makes rerendering fast and keeps plotting code from silently redefining the measurements.
 Static figures use Matplotlib and Seaborn; the ontology parser also uses RDFLib. `scripts/requirements-visualization.txt` pins the Python